tjiangHIT/rMETL/README.md

 ---
 ### Contact
-For advising, bug reporting and requiring help, please contact ydwang@hit.edu.cn or tjiang@hit.edu.cn
+For advising, bug reporting and requiring help, please post on Github Issue or contact tjiang@hit.edu.cn.